yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 7. We will now dump the games' save files from your switch to use in yuzu.
     - 7a.
 Download [Checkpoint.nro](https://github.com/FlagBrew/Checkpoint/releases)
     - 7b.
 Insert your SD card into your computer.
     - 7c.
-Create a folder named `Checkpoint` within the `switch` folder of your SD card, and place the `Checkpoint.nro` file into the `Checkpoint` folder you have just created.
+Create a folder named `Checkpoint` within the `switch` folder of your SD card and place the `Checkpoint.nro` file inside it.
     - 7d.
 Eject your SD card and place it in your Switch.
     - 7e.
-Boot your Nintendo Switch into RCM mode (steps 2d to 2f), and make sure it is connected to your computer.
+Boot your Nintendo Switch into RCM mode (steps 2d to 2f) and make sure it is connected to your computer.
     - 7f.
-Run TegraRcmGUI, and in the `Payload` tab of TegraRcmGUI, click on the folder icon and navigate to the `hekate.bin` file you extracted earlier. (step 3b)
+Run TegraRcmGUI.
+In the `Payload` tab of TegraRcmGUI, click on the folder icon and navigate to the `hekate.bin` file you extracted earlier. (step 3b)
     - 7g.
-Click on `Inject Payload`, and your Switch will boot into the Hekate menu.
+Click on `Inject Payload` and your Switch will boot into the Hekate menu.
     - 7h.
 When it has successfully booted into the Hekate menu, tap on `Payloads`.
 This will show a list of payloads.
     - 7i.
 Tap on `fusee-primary.bin` in the list of payloads.
     - 7j.
 Your Switch will launch into Custom Firmware Mode (CFW), and once your Switch has booted into the home menu, click/tap on the Album application.
 This will launch the Homebrew Menu.